yuanDataScience/Machine_Learning_R/README.md

 Finally, to see the HTML R markdown notebook, please use one of the following two methods:
 1. prepend the original github URL by http://htmlpreview.github.com/.
 For example, to see the LinearRegress.nb.html in LinearRegression folder of this repo, use the following link:
 http://htmlpreview.github.io/?https://github.com/yuanDataScience/Machine_Learning_R/blob/master/LinearRegression/LinearRegress.nb.html
 2. use https://yuandatascience.github.io/Machine_Learning_R/folder name/html file name.
-For example, to see the LinearRegress.nb.html file in the folder Ex1, use the following link:
+For example, to see the LinearRegress.nb.html file in the folder LinearRegression, use the following link:
 https://yuandatascience.github.io/Machine_Learning_R/LinearRegression/LinearRegress.nb.html